 Nevada Brief Description of Your Rights and Benefits If You Are Injured on the Job or have an Occupational Disease Poster Required

-The Brief Description of Your Rights and Benefits If You Are Injured on the Job or have an Occupational Disease is a workers compensation law poster by the Nevada Department Of Business and Industry.
+The Brief Description of Your Rights and Benefits If You Are Injured on the Job or have an Occupational Disease is a labor law posters poster by the Nevada Department Of Business and Industry.
 This is an optional poster, so while it is recommended that you post this if it is relevant to your employees, you are not required to by the Department Of Business and Industry.

 Updated 10/2020.
 This poster, D-2, is optional to post and describes what to do if injured on the job or get a disease from working and what compensation or medical treatment you can receive.
 This poster describes how to file for compensation as well as how to file for an appeal should a claim be denied for compensation.